lmc2179/lmc2179.github.io/drafts/ratio_ci.md

 ---
 layout: post
-title: "Confidence intervals for ratios with the Jackknife"
+title: "Confidence intervals for ratios with the Jackknife and Bootstrap"
 author: "Louis Cialdella"
 categories: posts
 tags: [datascience]